-Actual amounts depend upon the per share NAVs of our Class T shares, Class S shares and Class D shares. the number of Class T shares.
-Class S shares and Class D shares purchased and when such shares are purchased.
+Actual amounts depend upon the per share NAVs of our Class T shares, Class S shares and Class D shares, the number of Class T shares, Class S shares and Class D shares purchased and when such shares are purchased.
 For Class T and Class S shares, the stockholder servicing fees will equal approximately \$8.2 million per annum if we sell the maximum amount.
 For Class D shares, the stockholder servicing fees will equal approximately \$2.5 million per annum if we sell the maximum amount.
-In each case, we are assuming that, in our primary
+In each case, we are assuming that, in our primary offering, 1/4 of our offering proceeds are from the sale of Class T shares, 1/4 of our offering proceeds are from the sale of Class S shares and 1/4 of our offering proceeds are from the sale of Class D shares, that the NAV per share of provided that the sum equals 0.85%), of the aggregate NAV of our outstanding Class T shares;, provided that the sum equals 0.85%), of the aggregate NAV of our outstanding Class T shares;, provided that the sum equals 0.85%), of the aggregate NAV of our outstanding Class T shares;

-- other amounts, provided that the sum equals 0.85%), of the aggregate NAV of our outstanding Class T shares; - with respect to our outstanding Class S shares equal to 0.85% per annum of the aggregate NAV of our outstanding Class S shares; and - with respect to our outstanding Class D shares equal to 0.25% per annum of the aggregate NAV of our outstanding Class D shares.
+- with respect to our outstanding Class S shares equal to 0.85% per annum of the aggregate NAV of our outstanding Class S shares; and - with respect to our outstanding Class D shares equal to 0.25% per annum of the aggregate NAV of our outstanding Class D shares.